-- engage in violent behavior1
+- engage in violent behavior

-- initiate delinquent behavior'
+- initiate delinquent behavior

-- initiate the use of alcohol'
+- initiate the use of alcohol

-- initiate cigarette use1
+- initiate cigarette use

 CTC has also been shown to be economically beneficial.
 For every dollar spent on CTC, $5.30 is returned in the form of lower criminal justice system, crime victim, and health care costs.2 'Hawkins, J. David, Oesterle, Sabrina, Brown, Eric C., Abbott, Robert D., &, Catalano, Richard F. (2014).
 Youth problem behaviors 8 years after implementing the Communities That Care prevention system.
 A community randomized trial.
 JAMA Pediatrics, 168(2), 122-129.
 'Kuklinski, M. R., Briney, J. S., Hawkins, J. D., &, Catalano, R. F. (in press) Cost-benefit analysis of Communities That Care outcomes at eighth grade.
 Prevention Science, online first Nov 23, 2011; doi: 10.1007/s11121-011-0269-9.